 Visit your dentist regularly to reduce your risk

-Every time you visit the dentist for a routine examination they will also perform an examination for mouth cancer.
+Every time you visit the dentist for a routine examination, they will also perform an examination for mouth cancer.
+You don’t have to ask for this as it is included in every checkup.

 Your dentist will ask you a number of lifestyle questions.
 If you smoke, drink more than the recommended amount of alcohol per week, are over 50 or use chewing or smokeless tobacco these factors can increase your risk of developing mouth cancer.